neringabickmore/moneypot/testing.md

 - [W3C Markup Validation](https://validator.w3.org/) was used to validate HTML.

 - [W3C CSS validation](https://jigsaw.w3.org/css-validator/) was used to validate CSS.

 - [JSHint](https://jshint.com/) was used to validate JavaScript.

+- [Autoprefixer CSS online](https://autoprefixer.github.io/) was used to add vendor prefixes.

 ### Client stories testing ###